ZephyrPretendstoKnowTech/stack-analyzer/README.md

 - See Monthly Revenue, Annual Revenue, and Gross Profit per stack
 - **Side-by-side comparison** showing which stack earns you more GP
 - **Export to PDF** for QBRs and proposals
-- Auto-saves progress in your browser — no sign-up required
+- Auto-saves progress in your browser

 ---

 ## How to use

 Click the link above — everything runs in your browser.
-No install, no account, no data sent anywhere.
+No install or account needed.

-To run locally: download `MSP Stack Analyzer.html` and open it in any browser.
+To run locally: download `index.html` and open it in any browser.

 ---

 ## Built by

-[Lachlan Robinette](https://www.linkedin.com/in/lachlanrobinette) — Consultant at Galaxy IT, and MSPGeek community member.
+[Lachlan Robinette](https://www.linkedin.com/in/lachlanrobinette) — IT Consultant at Galaxy IT, and MSPGeek community member.

-Feel free to share with your team or peers
+Feel free to use & share with your team!